2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

 where $x\in kN,y\in kM$.
 By definition, $\Delta$ is coassociative and admits the usual antipode $S_0^0(x) = x^{-1}, S_0^1(y) = y^{-1}$, together with the unit/counit

 Moreover, this coproduct can be very easily shown to satisfy the 2-bialgebra axioms,

 where we have used the fact that $p$ is a group homomorphism $p(xx') = p(x)p(x')$.

-This defines $(kG,\cdot,\Delta,S)$ as a unital 2-Hopf algebra (see Appendix A of \cite{Chen:2023tjf}), but we require more structure: we require it to define a {\it 2-Drinfel'd double}.
-The 2-Drinfel'd double is, briefly, a graded bicrossed product $\cG\bar{\bowtie}\cH$ of two mutually paired 2-bialgebras $(\cG,\cH)$ \cite{Chen:2023tjf}, and is therefore in particular naturally \textbf{self-dual} in the following sense. \begin{proposition} Suppose $\cG^*= \cG_0^*\xrightarrow{t^*}\cG_{-1}^*$ is the linear dual of a 2-algebra $\cG=\cG_{-1}\xrightarrow{t}\cG_0$ under the duality pairing
+This defines $(k\mathbb{G},\cdot,\Delta,S)$ as a unital 2-Hopf algebra (see Appendix A of \cite{Chen:2023tjf}), but we require more structure: we require it to define a {\it Drinfel'd double}.
+The Drinfel'd double, in this context of 2-term $A_\infty$-algebras, is briefly a graded bicrossed product $\cA\bar{\bowtie}\cH$ of two mutually paired 2-bialgebras $\cA,\cH$ \cite{Chen:2023tjf}, and is therefore in particular naturally \textbf{self-dual} in the following sense.